apache/rocketmq-externals/rocketmq-console/doc/1_0_0/UserGuide_EN.md

 * TOPIC CONFIG（check or change the topic's config）
 * SEND MESSAGE（send a test message）
 * Reset CONSUMER OFFSET (the consumer online or not online is different,you need check the reset result)
-* DELETE （will delete the topic on all broker and namesvr）
+* DELETE （will delete the topic on all broker and namesrv）

 ## Consumer Page
 * show all the consumers,you can filter consumer by search bar